azuroskiller/Recommender-System/README.md

 # Recommender-System
-A Movie Recommendation System for Capstone Project
+A Movie Recommendation System for Capstone Project developed using ReactJS and Springboot

 ## Created by Hairul Wafiq